This post explores the best full-swing training aids to improve a golfer’s driver, woods, hybrid, and iron play.

 Best Full Swing Training Aids: Golf Swing Trainer for Speed and Release Point

-There are some full swing training aids that strive to work on more than one aspect of a golfer’s swing at a time.
-The Momentus Whoosh Swing Trainer is a very popular, full swing trainer that improves:
+Some full-swing training aids strive to work on more than one aspect of a golfer’s swing at a time.
+The Momentus Whoosh Swing Trainer is a very popular, full-swing trainer that improves:

 - The release of lag in a golf swing, and